 Turn North onto Colonial Avenue and proceed 1.9 miles.

-Training will be conducted on the Virginia Western Community College Campus, in Webber Hall, Room W121.
-Students should park in front of the building between the white lines.
+Training will be conducted on the Virginia Western Community College Campus, in Business Science building, M245.
+Parking provided in Lot 15.
 (Campus Map)

 We use VW Alert to immediately contact you during a major crisis or emergency.